LookBfrYouX/Wasteless/README.md

 developing the solution to cater to the growing needs for nutritious food that doesn’t break the bank.

-Nutrisave is a sales platform for near expiring goods with a focus on providing the user with health-related information on the products.
-Users can view the nutritional and processed rating as well as the contents of Fats, Sugars, etc. Users also have the ability to search products by their
-diet: No Gluten?
+Nutrisave is a sales platform for near-expiring goods with a focus on providing the user with health-related information on the products.
+Users can view the nutritional and processed rating as well as the fat, sugar, and salt content of the food they buy.
+Users also have the ability to search products by their diet: No Gluten?
 No problem.
 Prefer veggies over meat?
 Easy!

 Nutrisave also makes the tedious task of adding products into the app an ease.
 Business owners can simply scan the barcode of the product or enter its number to autofill product and nutritional